Our Coaching Staff

 Gold Group Lead Coach- uOttawa

 Chris comes from Lantz, Nova Scotia.
 He is entering his 5th full season with the Kingfish and will be our Lead Gold Central coach.
 He is a graduate of Algonquin College Recreation and Leisure services.

 He started his coaching career with the Kingfish as a pre-comp coach and went on to be the assistant coach with the Bedford Beavers Swim Team, where he won assistant coach of the year and spirit of swimming award.
 He proceeded to coach with the Halifax Trojan Aquatic Club as a junior coach and senior assistant.
 Chris swam for the Sackville Waves Aquatic Club, Halifax Trojan Aquatic Club and the University of Ottawa Gee Gees during his swimmer career.

-Chris has worked full-time at Swimming Canada for over three years as Coordinator, High Performance Data Management.
+Chris works full-time at Own the Podium as a Results Analyst.
+He also worked at Swimming Canada for over three years as Coordinator, High Performance Data Management.
 This has given him the opportunity to attend major competitions like the 2016 Paralympic Games and the 2017 FINA World Junior Swimming Championships.

 Chris has a lot of passion for the sport and is very excited to work with the development program.

 email@example.com - BMRC@gokingfish.ca

 Audrey will be entering her second season with GO Kingfish as the Lets GO Swim Junior Program Head Coach and Assistant Pool Lead at Bob MacQuarrie Recreational Complex(BMRC).
 Coming from Halifax, Nova Scotia, Audrey brings 7 years of coaching experience, working alongside athletes between the ages of 6 and 16 at various skill levels.